 Beauty and Skincare Products

-Beeswax is a common raw material used in cosmetics, such as lip creams, lip balms, and lipsticks.
+Beeswax is a common raw material used in cosmetics such as lip creams, lip balms, and lipsticks.
 The wax is responsible for making the mixture solid, keeping these makeup items in good shape.
-Besides that, beeswax is known for its hydrating and moisturizing properties, keeping the lips smooth, supple, and nourished.
+It’s also known for its hydrating and moisturizing properties, keeping the lips smooth, supple, and nourished.

-Beeswax contains dozens of good skincare properties, making it safe for anyone older than the age of 1.
+Beeswax contains dozens of good skincare properties, making it safe for people without beeswax allergies.
 Some of these skin benefits are as follows:

 - Helps repel germs from the skin